sleijon1/Dorc/README.md

 # Dorc

-A clicker-based game developed for learning to develop in the android studio environment.
+A clicker-based game developed for learning the android studio environment and API.
 The game is written completely in Java with threading for the game loop.

 ## Author